DennisAqua/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that creates an alias
+0. - alias => Create a script that creates an al ias Name: ls Value: rm *